A loopless and branchless $O(1)$ algorithm to generate the next Dyck word: The minimum and the maximum Dyck word

 \section{The minimum and the maximum Dyck word}

-The algorithm in the abstract generates the succesor of the given Dyck word.
-Therefore, to kick off and stop the generation of all words, we need to know the minimum and maximum Dyck word.
-(Recall that word size is fixed and ``minimum'' and ``maximum'' refer to the order of integer numbers.)
+The function in Listing \ref{bitwise} generates the succesor of a given Dyck word.
+Therefore, to kick off and stop generating all words, we need to know the minimum and maximum Dyck word of a ginven size.
+(Recall that ``minimum'' and ``maximum'' refer to the order of integer numbers.)